The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters

-The light-weighting procedure is crucial in collecting such a large sample, as it allows for a significant $S/N$ increase.
+The weighting technique for spectral light is crucial in collecting such a large sample, as it allows a significant $S/N$ increase.
 We compare the $S/N$ of our spectra obtained from the weighted cube with that found extracting them directly from the MUSE cube within an aperture of $0.8''$ from the galaxy centre of light, which has been found to maximise the $S/N$ \citep[see][]{bergamini19,bergamini23}.
-As clear from Fig. \ref{snincrease}, our procedure allows for a significant increase of the $S/N$, typically in the range $10-30\%$ for $S/N=10-20$, allowing for a larger number of objects with $S/N>10$.
+As is clear from Fig. \ref{snincrease}, our procedure allows a significant increase in the $S/N$, typically in the range $10-30\%$ for $S/N=10-20$, allowing a larger number of objects with $S/N>10$.